 What makes them great for travel: Not only are they packable and streetwear stylish, but they dry quickly when wet, and the combination of the barefoot sole and sticky traction make them excellent hiking boots.

-Palladium Pampa HI HGT Supply
+Palladium Pampa HI HGT Supply: The Trendy Combat Boot

 For a classic combat boot style that’s not only comfortable, but sustainable and suitable for hitting easy trails around town, look no further than the new Palladium Pampa Hi HGT.
 Made with organic cotton, the uppers are pliable and flexible, the soles are way lighter than that other famous brand of combat-style boots, and they’re totally trail-ready.
 I’m not saying we’d take them backpacking or on any 12-mile day hikes, but they’ll definitely hold their own on shorter, less technical adventures near town.